Pioneering California university will pilot free, blockchain-secured digital transcripts to position students for career

 “Blockchain technology holds transformative potential to simplify the process of accessing and verifying academic records for learners, employers, and institutions,” said Manoj Kutty, founder and CEO of GreenLight Credentials.
 “This shift will empower learners with their own academic records and credentials and demonstrate the value of their academic experiences to succeed in the world of work and lifelong learning.”

 The blockchain pilot complements the university’s commitment to improving access and affordability and removing barriers to academic and career success for students.
 Earlier this year, for example, National University unveiled a plan to reduce the cost of attendance by slashing the cost of attendance by up to 25 percent for full-time students and by adding scholarships that make enrollment nearly free for Pell Grant-eligible students.

 About National University

 National University, a veteran-founded nonprofit, has been dedicated to meeting the needs of hard-working adults by providing accessible, affordable, achievable higher education opportunities since 1971.
-As San Diego’s largest private nonprofit university, NU offers over 75 online and on-site programs and flexible four-week classes designed to help students reach their goals while balancing busy lives.
+As San Diego’s largest private nonprofit university, NU offers over 75 online and on-site programs and flexible four-week courses designed to help students reach their goals while balancing busy lives.
 Since its founding, the NU community has grown to over 25,000 students and 180,000 alumni around the globe, many of whom serve in helping industries such as business, education, healthcare, cybersecurity, and law and criminal justice.
 Learn more at NU.edu.

 GreenLight connects students, educators, and businesses by providing users control of their lifelong learning records and achievements.
 These records can be instantly and securely shared between educational institutions, students, and employers from any device, anywhere, at any time improving education and career outcomes for all.
 Learn more at GLCredentials.com.